jessezalasky/jessezalasky.github.io/_projects/bay-alarm.md

 I set up Bay Alarm's full-funnel content strategy like this:

-This represents what the logic tree looked like for all 12 services!

 ### New Content to Satisfy Users & Search Engines

 As discussed above, a new sitemap and better content across the board resulted in increased site visits.